East Coast

 Located close to the straw-colored beach, visitors can take a hike.

 Great Head Trail–A 1.7-mile moderate trail travels along the Great Head.
-It offers some great viewpoints of Sand Beach along with the shoreline of Acadia National Park.
+It offers some great viewpoints of Sand Beach and the shoreline of Acadia National Park.
 Hikers will also find wooded portions of the hike.

 Thunder Hole.
 How to see Acadia in one day.